morriscomia/School_District_Analysis/README.md

 ![image](https://github.com/morriscomia/School_District_Analysis/blob/fe8ea55073e6d55503ac1c37cdc10962bd2c03f5/Resources/Scores%20by%20school%20type%20UPDATED.png)

 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

+-The overall passing rate for Thomas High School changed dramatically from 91% to 65%.

+-Thomas High School's ranking dropped from 2nd to 8th in the district of 15 campuses.

+-Data at the grade level will now show as "NaN" in reports for the 9th grade students at Thomas High School

+-In addition to the overall passing rate, the campus math and reading averages and passing percentages all saw shifts.

+The major changes will be seen at the lower views of the disaggregated data with minor impact to the larger data views.